makersacademy/takeaway-challenge/README.md

 Below are the four classes used in the project outlined with their responsibilities:

-- Dish: responsible for new instances of dishes.
+- **Dish**: responsible for new instances of dishes.
 There are two readable properties; the name of the dish and its price.
-- DishInventory: responsible for storing dish objects.
+- **DishInventory**: responsible for storing dish objects.
 Dishes can be added or removed from the inventory.
-- Order: responsible for adding dishes and their quantity.
+- **Order**: responsible for adding dishes and their quantity.
 Also keeps track of the total cost of the current order.
-- OrderManager: responsible for producing new orders, and submitting finished orders, verifying if the customer has paid the correct amount.
+- **OrderManager**: responsible for producing new orders, and submitting finished orders, verifying if the customer has paid the correct amount.

+Run the following in a REPL

 ```
 $ irb